Concordium/concordium-wallet-crypto-swift/README.md

 4. Run `make swift-bindings` locally to regenerate the Swift bridge sources.
 5. Update `Package.swift` with the updated `url` and `checksum` of the binary framework.
    The workflow prints the checksum as the last step of its execution.
-6. Commit the changes and push an annotated tag named by the version for the new commit:
+6. Commit the changes to `Sources/ConcordiumWalletCrypto/crypto.swift` and `Package.swift`
+   (no other files should have changes) and push an annotated tag named by the version for the new commit:
    ```shell
    git tag -a <version>
    ```